ZacharyVillarreal/audio_sentiment/README.md

 ## EDA

 Since neutral and calm are very similar, I combined them together to show just neutral.
-There is an even distribution in emotions.
+There is an even distribution in emotions.<br/>

 ![emotion_distribution](images/emotion_distribution.png?raw=true "Emotion Distribution")